jumpcredit/SNAP-BBCE-History/README.md

 Some datapoints were removed to make the chart more readable.

-- Arizona had a few month increase from 185% to 200% in 2012
+- Arizona had a few months increase from 185% to 200% in 2012
-- Florida had a few month decrease from 200% FPL to 130% FPL in 2013
+- Florida had a few months decrease from 200% to 130% in 2013
 - Louisiana removed BBCE in 2014, added back in 2020
 - Mississippi removed BBCE in 2018